H. G. Pélissier: Theatrical career

 In May 1908 the 'Follies' toured Glasgow, Edinburgh, Dublin, Newcastle and Birmingham, as well as various seaside venues, before returning to London's Apollo Theatre in December 1908.

+In October and November of 1909, The Follies recorded twenty-two songs with the Odeon record company.
+This was an unprecedented number in such a concentrated period of time, and was done using the pioneering format of double-sided discs.
+Composed largely of pieces from their then programme at the Apollo, it arguably represents the first attempt at a record album and further illustrates Pélissier's innovative and adventurous approach.

 In 1912 Pélissier married the actress Fay Compton (he was the first of four husbands), remaining married to her until his death in 1913.
 She made her first professional theatrical appearances with the 'Pélissier Follies' between 1911 and 1913.

-Seeking ever more extravagant stage effects, his last three 'Follies' seasons were unsuccessful; he died at his father-in-law's home, 1 Nevern Square, Earls Court, London, on 25 September 1913, aged just 39, from cirrhosis of the liver, leaving an infant son, Anthony Pelissier, who became a successful producer and director in his own right.
+Seeking ever more extravagant stage effects, his last three 'Follies' seasons were unsuccessful; he died at his father-in-law's home, 1 Nevern Square, Earl's Court, London, on 25 September 1913, aged just 39, from cirrhosis of the liver, leaving an infant son, Anthony Pelissier, who became a successful producer and director in his own right.
 After cremation at Golders Green Crematorium his ashes were placed in his mother's grave at Marylebone Cemetery, on 29 September.

 Composer

 As a composer, Pélissier wrote the music for songs which were popular in their day, including: